sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 #### Prompt

-Instead of showing the browser prompt by default, you could make it the alternative browser, which would make it show when you hold the <kbd>Fn</kbd> key while clicking a link.
+Instead of showing the browser prompt by default, you could set it as the alternative browser, which would make it show when you hold the <kbd>Fn</kbd> key while clicking a link.

-You could also make a custom rule and select `Prompt` as the browser.
+You could also create a custom rule and select `Prompt` as the browser.
 For example, you could only show the prompt when clicking links in the Slack app.

 #### Prompt shortcuts